 Because of the research we do, we run across many things written by those who proudly proclaim themselves sex positive.
 It is interesting what these people find to be contrary to sex positive – what they find, shall we say, sex negative.

 Finding any act immoral is sex negative (The CSPC says it this way “The movement makes no moral distinctions among types of sexual activities, regarding these choices as matters of personal preference.”)

 Based on all that, no Christ follower can be sex positive.
-However, that is allowing others to define what it means to be sex positive, and we are not willing to accept that those others have the right to tell us what is and is not sex positive.
+However, that is allowing others to define what it means to be sex positive and we are not willing to accept that others have the right to define what is and is not sex positive.